 Yes, make your check payable to New York Inter-Group and indicate in the reference section on the check or money order that the contribution is for the CTFC Literature Fund.
 Mail the check or money order to the New York Inter-Group office.

 Annually in June, New York Inter-Group sponsors a three-speaker open meeting honoring the founding date (June 10th, 1935) of Alcoholics Anonymous.
 The event is free; no tickets are required.
-The 2016 Big Meeting will be held at the New York Hilton (in the Grand Ballroom) on Sunday, June 19th from 1:00 PM -3:00 PM.
-For information, please contact New York Inter-Group at (212) 647-1680 or (914) 949-1200 or email Committee@NYIntergroup.org for more information.
+The Big Meeting is held at the New York Hilton (in the Grand Ballroom) on a Sunday in June from 1:00 PM -3:00 PM.
+For information, please contact New York Inter-Group at (212) 647-1680 or (914) 949-1200 or email [email protected] for more information.
 New York Inter-Group sponsored its first Big Meeting in 1989.

 Any A.A. member can nominate a speaker for the Big Meeting.
 Members of the Speakers’ Committee will schedule meetings at which they will hear each candidate speak.
 The Committee will then vote for their choice of three speakers.
 The Speaker Committee’s choices are subject to ratification by New York Inter-Group’s Steering Committee and by group representatives at the June Quarterly Delegates meeting.

 Nominees must be a member of an A.A. group located in one of the five New York City Boroughs or in Westchester County.
-The closing date for nominating a speaker for the 2016 Big Meeting is April 1, 2016.
 Mail or fax (212-647-1648) nominations to the New York Inter-Group office.

 Responsibility for chairing The Big Meeting rotates among members of groups in New York City’s five boroughs and Westchester County.
 Annually, usually in December, the responsible Area Forum nominates a candidate to Chair the event.
 Selection of a Big Meeting Chair is subject to ratification by the Steering Committee and by the membership at a Quarterly Inter-Group Delegates meeting.